Baltimore Orioles minor league players: Ethan Anderson

+Anderson attended Frank W. Cox High School in Virginia Beach, Virginia and played college baseball at the University of Virginia for the Virginia Cavaliers.
+In 2023, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
+He was selected by the Baltimore Orioles in the second round of the 2024 Major League Baseball draft.

+Anderson spent his first professional season with the Delmarva Shorebirds and Aberdeen IronBirds.
+He played 2025 with Aberdeen and the Chesapeake Baysox and after the season played in the Arizona Fall League.
+Anderson started 2026 with Chesapeake.

 Micah Ashman

 Micah John Ashman (born August 22, 2002) is an American professional baseball pitcher in the Baltimore Orioles organization.
+He was named to the Canada national baseball team for the 2026 World Baseball Classic.

 Ashman attended Jordan High School in Sandy, Utah, and played college baseball at the University of Utah for the Utes.
 He is Utah's leader in career saves with twenty.
-As a junior for Utah in 2024, he made 24 relief appearances and went 1-4 with a 3.08 ERA and 11 saves.
+As a junior for Utah in 2024, he made 24 relief appearances and went 1–4 with a 3.08 ERA and 11 saves.
 He briefly played in the Cape Cod Baseball League with the Chatham Anglers after the season.

 Ashman was selected by the Detroit Tigers in the 11th round of the 2024 Major League Baseball draft.
 He signed with the team and made his professional debut with the Lakeland Flying Tigers, making five relief appearances.
 Ashman was selected to Detroit's Spring Breakout roster during 2025 spring training.
 He opened the 2025 season with the West Michigan Whitecaps and was promoted to the Erie SeaWolves in July.

 On July 31, 2025, Ashman was traded to the Baltimore Orioles in exchange for Charlie Morton.
-He was assigned to the Double-A Chesapeake Baysox.
+He was assigned to the Chesapeake Baysox.
+Over 43 relief appearances between West Michigan, Erie and Chesapeake, Ashman went 4–4 with a 2.35 ERA and 73 strikeouts over 57 1/3 innings.
+He returned to Chesapeake for the 2026 season and had a 2–2 record, a 1.79 ERA, and 81 strikeouts across 50 1/3 innings.
+He also made one rehab appearance for the Frederick Keys.